apache/tvm/docs/langref/relay/type_system.rst

 ~~~~
 The base type for all Relay types.
 All Relay types are sub-classes of this base type.

-See :py:class:`~tvm.relay.type.Type` for its definition and documentation.
+See :py:class:`~tvm.relay.ty.Type` for its definition and documentation.

 Tensor Type
 ~~~~~~~~~~~